 - Avoiding a judgment against you.

-- Chapter 13 where you catch up the mortgage payments over 3 to 5 years.
+- Chapter 13 where you catch up on the mortgage payments over 3 to 5 years.

-In overcoming the challenges and recover your losses he can explain and provide answers.
+In overcoming the challenges and recover your losses your attorney needs to explain and provide answers.
 In this article, we examine some of the most important things to know in foreclosure and in hiring your attorney.
-Every foreclosure case is different and it may need different skills.
+Every foreclosure case is different and yours might need particular skills.

-The lender files a complaint in Circuit court in Kentucky, and the debtor has 20 days to file an answer.
+To start a foreclosure, the lender files a complaint in Circuit court in Kentucky, after which the debtor has 20 days to file an answer.
 If the debtor does not answer, the bank wins by default.
-If the debtor does not timely and properly raise the proper defenses, the lender will often quickly file a summary judgment and simply win because there are no issues of fact to argue over.
-Some homeowners file answers themselves and admit the default, This only speeds up the foreclosure.
+If the debtor does not timely and properly raise the proper defenses, the lender often quickly files a summary judgment.
+Then, they win because there are no issues of fact to argue over.
+Some homeowners file answers themselves and admit the default.
+However, this only speeds up the foreclosure.

-This is a time to decide whether to keep a home or whether to surrender it.
-Whether you keep it or abandon it, there are issues.
+This is the time to decide whether to keep a home or whether to surrender it.
+However, there are issues whether you keep it or abandon it.
 If you file Chapter 7 bankruptcy, you won’t have to be responsible for income taxes from a 1099 and it delays the sale.
-If you want to save the home, you may need to apply with the lender for a mortgage modification or file a Chapter 13 in bankruptcy court.
+If you want to save the home, you may apply with the lender for a mortgage modification or file Chapter 13 in bankruptcy court.
 However, these are only some of the decisions, and planning steps a good attorney with experience will guide you through.

-One of the critical issues that arise is turning for help to the attorney who filed the foreclosure works for himself and the bank.
-He is not your lawyer.
-He is working to make the maximum profit from you.
-When you talk to a servicer or collector, they often record the call to use it against you in court.
+One of the critical issues that arise is turning for help to the attorney who works for the bank.
+Unfortunately, he is not your lawyer.
+Instead, he is working to make the maximum profit from you.
+Also, when you talk to these servicers or collectors, they often record the call to use it against you in court.

-Property investors also keep a close eye on foreclosure homes in hopes of purchasing the property at a lower price than the average on the market.
-Property investors will attempt to purchase your home at a bargain.
-Many people lose their homes or equity by trusting foreclosure rescue schemes which promise help.
-Some places will often pretend to be government or law offices.
-How can homeowners stop the process of losing their property, and what can be done to prevent this undesired outcome?
+Property investors also keep a close eye on foreclosure homes in hopes of purchasing the property at a lower than average price.
+Of course, they will attempt to purchase your home at a bargain.
+Many people lose their homes or equity by trusting foreclosure rescue schemes that promise them help.
+Some places even pretend to be government or law offices.
+How can homeowners stop the process of losing their property, and what can be done to prevent this undesirable outcome?

-If you are somehow involved in a situation, which is related to protecting your legal rights, of course, the first thing that comes to mind is finding a good lawyer.
-And this is a step in the right direction.
-Hiring a foreclosure attorney in the early stages of the case dramatically increases the likelihood of success.
-Many defenses must be made at the start of the case, or they are waived forever.
+If you are in a situation in which you need to protect your legal rights, of course, the first thing that comes to mind is finding a good lawyer.
+This is a step in the right direction.
+In fact, hiring a foreclosure attorney in the early stages of the case dramatically increases the likelihood of success.
+Many defenses must be made at the start of the case, or you lose them forever.
 If you don’t raise the defenses on time, you lose.
-With each day that passes, you can lose rights.
+In addition, with each day that passes, you lose rights.

 But what can you really expect from a foreclosure attorney, and what do you need to know before choosing the best available option?

 Understanding your options is one of the most important items when it comes to increasing your chance of overcoming foreclosure.
 A well-educated and experienced foreclosure attorney will be able to explain the different available alternatives to you and make professional suggestions on which path to take.
 The more experience a foreclosure attorney has, the better chance you have of keeping your home.
-Some of this does depend on you.
-Chapter 13 allows you to catch up the payments but you then have to make payments on time.
+However, some of this does depend on you.
+For instance, Chapter 13 allows you to catch up on the payments but you then have to make payments on time.

-There are different defense strategies that you could take, including loss mitigation, loan modification, short sales, and workout agreements.
-All these involve working with the lender.
+There are different defense strategies to take, including loss mitigation, loan modification, short sales, and workout agreements.
+All these options involve working with the lender.
 But there are numerous defenses like truth in lending and other statutes.
 Litigation often only delays the process but delay may be what you need if you need time to sell a home.

 Litigation and defending the foreclosure in state court or in Chapter 13 bankruptcy in federal court, is possible.
-It is the role of your attorney to provide a detailed overview of the advantages and disadvantages of both for you to make the right decision.
+It is the role of your attorney to provide an overview in detail of the advantages and disadvantages so that you can make the right decision.
 Finding an expert Louisville foreclosure attorney in Kentucky guarantees a smoother process and a higher chance of winning a case.

 Filing an Answer and an Entry of Appearance

-Your foreclosure attorney needs to be transparent, reliable, capable, and legitimate.
-He can stop the harassment.
-Remember to get a qualified and experienced attorney to file the answer within 20 days of your being served.
-He can take over the remaining process of filing the discovery, any request for mediation and defensing any summary judgment.
+Your foreclosure attorney must be transparent, reliable, capable, and legitimate.
+Remember, he can stop the harassment.
+So, get an attorney with the right qualifications and experience to file the answer within 20 days of your being served.
+When you do, he takes over the remaining process of filing the discovery, requests for mediation, and defending of summary judgments.

 In most cases, foreclosure takes place as a result of the inability of the homeowner to temporarily make payments on his loan or mortgage.
 This may be a result of job relocation, unexpected medical situations, divorce, or other issues.
 One potential defense strategy is to pursue a loan modification.

 A loan modification aims to amend your loan terms to make it possible for you to afford the payments under your current situation.
 A loan modification doesn’t cost anything, but it is complicated to process.
-It can take a lot of expertise and practical know-how to convince your bank that a loan modification should take place.
-This is another crucial part of the foreclosure process that your attorney can be of help in asking for the application.
+That’s why it takes a lot of expertise and practical knowledge to convince your bank that a loan modification should take place.
+This is another part of the foreclosure process that your attorney’s help is crucial in properly asking for the application.

-You must gather and present all the necessary financial information that the bank may require to reach a decision.
-For the bank to agree, it must be convinced that your income is reasonable for a loan modification.
+For instance, you must gather and present all the necessary financial information that the bank requires to reach a decision.
+Then, for the bank to agree, you must convince them that your income is reasonable for a loan modification.
 If successful, you will be approved for a new loan at often a lower interest rate.
-You will be able to continue owning your property.
+Then, you continue owning your property!

-Loss mitigation is the mortgage negotiation that can help the homeowner keep their property.
-The most common option is a workout where the arrearages is added to the principle.
-If you go through the process alone, you are probably not familiar with which loans carry loss mitigation options that may be helpful in your situation.
-Not all lenders will be open enough to share this information with you.
-Having this in mind, it is up to your attorney to lay out all the available options when it comes to loss mitigation and guide you on what the best way to handle loss mitigation would be.
+Loss mitigation is the mortgage negotiation that helps the homeowner keep their property.
+The most common option is a workout where the lender adds the arrearages to the principle.
+If you go through the process alone, you don’t know which loans carry loss mitigation options that may be helpful in your situation.
+The problem is, not all lenders are open enough to share this information with you.
+Having this in mind, it is up to your attorney to lay out all the available options for loss mitigation.
+He must also guide you on the best way to handle loss mitigation.

 In a complicated world, one can never be sure of anything without checking first.
-Even in matters related to the law, mistakes can sometimes occur due to human error, technological failure, and more.
-There are about 130-140 different legal defenses to any collection lawsuit.
+This is true even in matters related to the law.
+So, mistakes sometimes occur due to human error, technological failure, and more.
+Also, there are about 130-140 different legal defenses to any collection lawsuit.

-There is a chance that the bank may have made a mistake in foreclosing your home.
-Identifying errors is no easy task for the ordinary homeowner.
-However, a foreclosure attorney has the experience to spot issues and may uncover the information which may help your foreclosure.
-If the mortgage company breaches the contract or does not perform preliminary steps, they may not have the right to foreclose.
-If a foreclosure law was violated, or the foreclosure party is not the owner of the mortgage debt, your attorney can help you see the missing pieces and respond accordingly in your favor.
+For instance, if the mortgage company either does not perform preliminary steps or breaches the contract, they might not have the right to foreclose.
+Additionally, if a foreclosure law is violated, or the foreclosure party is not the owner of the mortgage debt, your attorney helps you see the missing pieces and responds accordingly in your favor.

-Chapter 13 bankruptcy is one resort you can use to catch up payments.
+Chapter 13 bankruptcy is one tactic to use to catch up on payments.
 If other tactics and defenses are not likely to be successful, you may want to skip those options.
-Waiting too long to file a Chapter 13 only increases the amount which has to be repaid.
+Remember, waiting too long to file a Chapter 13 only increases the amount which has to be repaid!

-Filing for chapter 13 bankruptcy will give you up to five years to recover your payments and will allow you to keep your property.
-It is another potential alternative to foreclosure a qualified attorney can assist you with and offer experience and information that you may otherwise struggle to discover.
+Filing for Chapter 13 bankruptcy gives you up to five years to recover your payments and allows you to keep your property.
+It is another potential alternative to foreclosure that a qualified attorney can assist you with and offer experience and information that you may otherwise struggle to discover.

 Foreclosure may be a dramatic and emotional moment for your family.
-A qualified foreclosure attorney can offer professional advice, solutions and provide security.
-Knowing that you are in good hands will help you get through the process more efficiently and can make you feel calmer and less stressed.
+A qualified foreclosure attorney can offer professional advice, solutions, and provide security.
+Knowing that you are in good hands will help you get through the process more efficiently.
+It also makes you feel calmer, thereby lowering your stress level.

-We have gone through some of the primary responsibilities of a foreclosure attorney.
-We looked at how a qualified Louisville foreclosure attorney can be of help when it comes to avoiding foreclosure.
-It is worth noting that one of the most important things to remember before making your choice is to check whether the attorney is qualified.
-If possible, do as much research as you can to find out how many years of practice they have had as a foreclosure attorney and what their work experience and education is.
-Don’t rely on advertising.
+Now you know some of the primary responsibilities of a foreclosure attorney.
+To recap, a Louisville foreclosure attorney with the right qualifications will help you avoid foreclosure.
+It is worth noting that one of the most important things to remember before making your choice is to check the attorney’s qualifications.
+So, do thorough research to find out how many years of practice they have had as a foreclosure attorney and their education.
+However, don’t rely on advertising.
 Instead, do your own research and read reviews.
-This way, you will be a step closer to making an informed decision, increasing the chance of you keeping your home and all the lovely memories you have in it.
+This way, you are closer to making an good decision, and thereby increasing the chance of keeping your home and all the lovely memories you have in it.